Bioinformatics and Biological Resources Fund

-In 2016, the GCRF highlight of the BBR Fund will operate through a two-stage application and assessment process (EoI and full proposals).
+In 2017, the GCRF highlight of the BBR Fund will operate through a two-stage application and assessment process (Expression of Interest and full proposals).
 For all other proposals there will be a single-stage assessment.
-It is mandatory for applicants planning to submit under the GCRF highlight to submit an EoI using the form available in the application downloads below.
+It is mandatory for applicants planning to submit under the GCRF highlight to submit an Expression of Interest using the form available in the application downloads below.

-EoIs will be assessed internally to determine fit to scope and BBSRC remit as well as ODA alignment.
+Expressions of Interest will be assessed internally to determine fit to scope and our remit, as well as ODA alignment.
 Scientific excellence will not be judged at this point.
-Expressions of Interest must be submitted by email to email@example.com by 23 August 2016, 4pm.
+Expressions of Interest must be submitted using Je-S by 13 July 2017, 16:00.

 GCRF component proposals must not be part of a joint proposal but instead be submitted as separate proposals.

 We advise applicants to read our grants guide before completing their application and to consult the 'how to apply' download for detailed guidance on how to apply.